mysociety/sayit.mysociety.org/README.md

 * PostgreSQL

 * The compass and zurb-foundation gems.
-Something like the following should install them, with the relevant gem bin directory then added to your `PATH`:
+It's easiest if you install bundler, and run something like the following, which places binaries in the expected

-        gem install --user-install --no-document zurb-foundation compass
+  place: `bundle install --deployment --path ../gems --binstubs ../gem-bin`

 * pip, virtualenv and yui-compressor.